-The LX 570 isn't offensively outdated, but once you step into an Infiniti QX80, Mercedes-Benz GL-Class or Land Rover Range Rover Sport — the latter newly available with a third row — the LX 570's $83,540 price (including a $910 destination charge) will be harder to fork over.
+The LX 570 isn’t offensively outdated, but once you step into an Infiniti QX80, Mercedes-Benz GL-Class or Land Rover Range Rover Sport — the latter newly available with a third row — the Toyota-like feel of the LX 570’s $83,540 price (including a $910 destination charge) will be harder to fork over.

 The eight-seat LX 570’s interior hasn’t been overhauled since the SUV’s last full redesign, for the 2008 model year, and it shows in design and usefulness.
 Very few cars can stand the test of that much time without an intervention.
 Compare the LX 570 with its competitors here.

 The Lexus LX 570 continues to excel on the road, however, with buttery smooth ride quality and a refined engine and transmission.
 Off the road, the LX 570 is deceivingly go-anywhere ready with genuine off-road hardware.
 Restyled for 2013, the LX 570 skipped 2012, so compare the 2011 to the 2013 and 2014 here.